Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Evaluation and results

 \section{Evaluation and results}

-We have selected a variety of benchmarks from different applications in robotics to test our method.
+We have selected a variety of benchmarks from different applications to test our method.
 The purpose is twofold.
-First, we highly the potential applicability of Bayesian optimization in many ways in robotics, from design, control, software tuning, etc. Second, we show that in all those setups, our method outperforms the state of the art in Bayesian optimization. \begin{enumerate} \item We have taken several well-known functions for testing global optimization algorithms.
+First, we highlight the potential applicability of Bayesian optimization in many ways in autonomous systems, from design, control, software tuning, etc. Second, we show that in all those setups, our method outperforms the state of the art in Bayesian optimization. \begin{enumerate} \item We have taken several well-known functions for testing global optimization algorithms.
 The set of functions includes both stationary and non-stationary problems. \item For the algorithm tuning and perception problems, we have selected a set of machine learning tuning benchmarks.
-They include both image classification and large clustering problems with different algorithms. \item For the control/reinforcement learning problems, we have selected some classic benchmarks and a highly complex benchmark to control a hovering aerobatic helicopter. \item Finally, we address the intelligent design and embodiment problem with the optimal design of a wing profile for a UAV.
+They include large image classification and clustering problems. \item For the control/reinforcement learning problems, we have selected some classic problems and a highly complex benchmark to control a hovering aerobatic helicopter. \item Finally, we address the automatic design and embodiment problem with the optimal design of a wing profile for a UAV.
 This is a highly complex scenario, due to the chaotic nature of fluid dynamics.
 Thus, this problem is ubiquitous in global optimization and evolutionary computation literature. \end{enumerate}